muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 3. Click the `Create Redis` cluster button

-4. Select `Configure and create a new cluster`
+4. Select `Configure` and `create a new cluster`

 5. Make sure `Cluster Mode is DISABLED`.

-6. Scroll down to Cluster info and set Name to `multi-docker-redis`
+6. Scroll down to `Cluster info` and set Name to `multi-docker-redis`

-7. Scroll down to Cluster settings and change Node type to `cache.t2.micro`
+7. Scroll down to `Cluster settings` and change Node type to `cache.t2.micro`

 8. Change Number of Replicas to `0` (Ignore the warning about Multi-AZ)

-9. Scroll down to Subnet group.
+9. Scroll down to `Subnet group`.
 Select `Create a new subnet` group if not already selected.

 10. Enter a name for the Subnet Group such as `redis`.